 If you are interested in joining the lab as an undergraduate , please see the info on this page

-Trinity is a sophomore majoring in Psychology and minoring in Biology, Sociology, and Human Services, as well as a McNair Scholar.
+Trinity is a junior majoring in Psychology and minoring in Biology, Sociology, and Human Services, as well as a McNair Scholar.
 She enjoys being the secretary of WVU's Psychology club and Neuroscience club as well as conducting TBI research.

 Information about former Injury and Recovery Lab Members can be found on this page.